Impartial achievement and avoidance games for generating finite groups: Preliminaries

 \section{Preliminaries}

 We briefly recall the basic terminology of impartial games to introduce our notation.
-A comprehensive treatment of impartial games can be found in~\cite{albert2007lessons,SiegelBook}.
-An \emph{impartial game} is a finite set $X$ of \emph{positions} together with a starting position and a collection $\{\opt(P)\subseteq X\mid P\in X\}$ of possible \emph{options}.
-The starting position is always the empty set.
+A comprehensive treatment of impartial games can be found in \cite{albert2007lessons,SiegelBook}.
+For our purposes, an \emph{impartial game} is a finite set $X$ of \emph{positions} together with a starting position and a collection $\{\opt(P)\subseteq X\mid P\in X\}$ of possible \emph{options}.
 Two players take turns choosing one of the available options in $\opt(P)$ of the current position $P$.
 The player who encounters an empty option set cannot move and therefore \emph{loses}.
 All games must come to an end in finitely many turns, so we do not allow infinite lines of play.
 There are two possible \emph{outcomes} for an impartial game.
 The game is an \emph{N-position} if the next player (i.e., the player that is about to move) wins and it is a \emph{P-position} if the previous player (i.e., the player that just moved) wins.

 The \emph{minimum excludant} $\mex(A)$ of a set $A$ of ordinals is the smallest ordinal not contained in the set.
 The\emph{ nim-number} $\nim(P)$ of a position $P$ is the minimum excludant of the set of nim-numbers of the options of $P$.
 That is,